NiteshMethani/Deep-Learning-CS7015/CNN/README.md

 ## Acknowledgments
-* We have modified tensorflow's [NMT Model](https://github.com/tensorflow/nmt) for experimenting with advanced concepts.
-The modified nmt code can be found in /code/nmt/ directory.
-* We also used [Hvass-Labs](https://github.com/Hvass-Labs/TensorFlow-Tutorials) as reference.
-It's awesome!
-Do check it out.
+* All the acknowledgements can be found in the Reference section of `report.pdf`